malulleybovo/SymbolArtEditorOnline/README.md

 ## Play with it at [Symbol Art Editor Online](https://malulleybovo.github.io/SymbolArtEditorOnline/)

-### Usage: (Currently in Alpha Version so I cannot guarantee 100% satisfaction just yet!)
+### Usage: (Version 1.0 Coming Soon ! ! !)
+- *Click* (*Tap*) Plus Icon on Landing Screen to Create a Symbol Art from Scratch, or the Upload Icon to Select a Valid *.saml* File and Continue Working on an Existing Symbol Art (Works on Both Desktop and Mobile Devices)
-- Top Left Icon Shows/Hides the Layer Manager
+- Top Left Icon on Editor Shows/Hides the Layer Manager
-- Add, Rename, and Delete Layers and Groups by *Right Clicking* (or *Swiping Right*) any Group/Layer in the Layer Manager
+- Add, Rename, and Delete Layers and Groups by *Right Clicking* (or *Swiping Right* for iOS and *Tap and Hold* for Android) any Group/Layer in the Layer Manager
-- Drag Layer or Group *Clicked* (*Tapped*) into Another Spot in Layer Manager to Change Position of Symbol (Priority)
+- Drag Layer or Group *Clicked* (*Tapped*) into Another Spot in Layer Manager to Change Position (Layer priority) of Symbol (Note: Not yet available for mobile devices)
 - *Click* (*Tap*) a Layer on Layer Manager to Enable Editing It and Display the Layer Controller, the Color Picker, and the Layer Edit Box Where the Symbol is in Image
     - Drag Buttons in Edit Box to Perform Their Actions
     - Drag Symbol Itself to Move it Across Image
     - Select the Color Picker to Change the Color of the Symbol Selected
+    - (In Progress) Press and Hold *Space Bar* to Highlight Which Layer is Currently Being Edited
 - *Click* (*Tap*) a Group on Layer Manager to Enable Editing It
     - Drag the Group of Symbols to Move All the Contained Symbols Across Image
 - Center Bottom Musical Note Icon Shows Sound Manager Menu
     - List Icon Shows/Hides List of Available Sounds
     - Volume Icon Plays the Currently Selected Sound
+- Use *Mouse Wheel* and *Middle Click and Hold* (*Pinch and Zoom*) for Zooming In/Out and Panning Through the Editor

 ### Features:
 - Touch Screen Support ! ! !
 (70-80% functionality is supported so far)